WinPlay02/GitCraft/readme.md

   -h, --help                 Displays this help screen
       --min-version=<version>
                              Specify the min. version to decompile.
-Each following (mainline) version will be decompiled
+Each following version will be decompiled afterwards,
-                               afterwards.
+                               non-linear versions are still committed to
+                               separate branches.
 The repository will be stored in minecraft-repo-min-<version>.
 The normal
                                repository (minecraft-repo) will not be touched.
-                               Implies --skip-nonlinear
       --no-assets            Disables assets versioning (includes external
                                assets)
       --no-datapack          Disables data (integrated datapack) versioning